How to Evidence Progress in Support Plan Reviews

 🧠 Blog 4 of 7 in our Support Planning & Reviews series

 A support plan review isn’t a box-ticking exercise — it’s your opportunity to show what’s changed.
-Whether the person has progressed towards their goals or not, the review should capture what’s working, what’s not, and why.
-This blog shows you how to evidence progress (or barriers to progress) clearly, consistently, and person-centredly.
+When grounded in strong core principles and values, reviews become structured reflections on growth, barriers and next steps — not administrative formalities.
+High-quality care planning and reviews should clearly demonstrate movement over time, whether that movement is progress, pause, or necessary change.
+This blog shows you how to evidence progress (or barriers to progress) clearly, consistently and person-centredly.

 📈 What Counts as ‘Progress’?

-Progress doesn't have to mean achieving a goal outright.
-It could mean:
+Progress doesn’t have to mean achieving a goal outright.
+It might look like:

 🧾 Use Evidence From Daily Records

 Your daily notes are a goldmine of data.
-Use them to back up statements in the review:
+They provide real-time evidence of what has happened between reviews.
+Use specific examples to back up statements such as:

-• “X has attended five cooking sessions with minimal prompting, showing increased independence with meal prep.”
+• “X has attended five cooking sessions with minimal prompting, showing increased independence with meal preparation.”

 • “Daily records show Y now initiates more contact with staff, particularly in the evenings.”